webspaceadam/sveltuir/README.md

 This is my first private public project built with svelte.
 I love the simplicity of the framework.
 In combination with Tailwind it is my go to choice for creating projects now.

 ### ⚒ Contributing
-If you have found a bug, want to suggest a feature or want to contribute to the development, you can do it by opening a new issue in this repo.
+If you've found a bug, want to suggest a feature or want to contribute in the development, you can do it by opening a new issue in this repo.